Joan Rosenbaum: Career

 There were also notable presentations of individual artists, including Man Ray, Anni Albers, Marc Chagall, Chaïm Soutine, Amedeo Modigliani, Camille Pissarro, Louise Nevelson, Sarah Bernhardt, and Eva Hesse.

 As the museum's director, Rosenbaum accomplished several significant milestones.
 She successfully boosted the museum's attendance by one-third, attracting a larger audience to its exhibits and programs.
 Under her guidance, the museum's collection expanded substantially, reaching a total of 26,000 objects.
 Moreover, she played a crucial role in securing increased funding for the museum, significantly raising the annual budget from $1 million in 1981 to a $15 million.
 Additionally, from 1990 to 1993, she spearheaded a project to renovate and expand the museum's building.
 Under her leadership, the museum underwent a significant transformation, doubling its size.
 During this time, she also successfully led the museum's first major capital campaign, raising an impressive $60 million for the project.

-Following her tenure at The Jewish Museum, she worked as a consultant for the Devos Institure of Arts Management, and managed a charitable fun called The Malka Fund.
+Following her tenure at The Jewish Museum, she worked as a consultant for the Devos Institute of Arts Management, and managed a charitable fun called The Malka Fund.

 Rosenbaum has also dedicated several years to the Association of Art Museum Directors and the Council of American Jewish Museums, actively participating and contributing to their missions.
 Additionally, she serves on the board of Artis, an independent nonprofit organization that supports contemporary artists from Israel.

 Rosenbaum is a speaker and panelist on art and Jewish culture related subjects.
 She has written and published articles for the Jewish Museum, as well as other institutions.